nh-404/Python-Installation-Guide-for-Linux-Users./README.md

 # Python Installation Guide for Linux Users

-- This document describes how to install Python3 on Ubuntu or Debian-based Linux systems.
+- This document explains how to install Python 3 on Ubuntu or other Debian-based Linux systems.

-# Installation Process
+## Installation Process

-- First of all, you should confirm whether Python3 is installed on your system.
+- First, confirm whether Python 3 is installed on your system..

-# Installation check
+## Installation check

-- Open your Linux terminal by pressing and holding (Alt + Ctrl + T), then run the following command:
+- Open your Linux terminal by pressing (Ctrl + Alt + T), then run the following command:

  ```
  python3 --version

   ```

-  - Conditions :  01
+  ### Conditions :  01
-  - if python3 is installed, Then showing this result
+  - Check if Python 3 is already installed: No further action is needed install Python3.

  ```
 Python 3.10.5 (main, Jun 26 2022, 13:09:33) [GCC 9.4.0] on linux